xebialabs/xl-release-stress-tests/README.md

 ## Requirements

-- Java 7 SDK
+- Java 8 SDK
-- XL Release 4.6.0 or greater
+- XL Release 7.1.0 or greater.
+For earlier versions of XL Release use v0.2.2.

 # Data Generator